feedbackward/dosha-mesh/README.md

 cd dosha-mesh
 ```

-and then go to work, placing any data directories as sub-folderns within this newly created `dosha-mesh` directory.
+and then go to work, placing any data directories as sub-folders within `dosha-mesh/dosha`.